Medicaid Managed Care Open Enrollment Extended through Dec. 15

 Early detection and management of these disorders prevents mental retardation and other catastrophic health problems in affected children.

 Delaware Public Health Laboratory is now referring second tier testing for Cystic fibrosis (CFTR gene mutations) to the Newborn Screening Program at the New York State Department of Health, 120 Scotland Avenue, Albany NY 12208, starting June 22, 2016.
 The mutation panel has changed from the Hologic ASR CFTR mutation method (no longer being manufactured) to the Luminex xTAG Cystic Fibrosis (CTFR) 39 kit v2 method, A listing of mutations is included.

-Please note that only specimens with two consecutive flagged Immunoreactive Trypsinogen (IRT) results, falling in the high 3% of the population, will have CF-DNA testing performed, along with very high Immunoreactive Trypsinogen (IRT) values on initial specimens.
+Please note - Only specimens with two consecutive flagged Immunoreactive Trypsinogen (IRT) results, falling above a cut-off of 50ng/mL blood, will have CF-DNA testing performed, along with very high Immunoreactive Trypsinogen (IRT) values on initial specimens.
 See the Delaware algorithm for Cystic fibrosis testing for a diagram of the decision making process.

 It is important to note that although we may report “no mutations found” as a result of our testing, it is still possible for the disease to be present, although very unlikely.
 There are 1000’s of mutations of the Cystic fibrosis gene, and it is impossible for any one method to identify all mutations.
 The Cystic Fibrosis Mutation Database site at http://www.genet.sickkids.on.ca/app will lead you to useful information about the variety of CFTR gene mutations.